Installation#

 ModuleNotFoundError: No module named 'irlc.exam.midterm2023a.question_pid'

 First check that the file you are trying to run exists (in this case irlc/exam/midterm2023a/question_pid.py).
-If this is the case, you probably have two copies of the irlc-package, and the file is not located in the one you installed in Step 5: Install the course toolbox and software packages.
+If this is the case, you probably have two copies of the irlc-package, and the file is not located in the one you installed in Step 6: Install the course software.

 Solution: To check where you installed irlc, run the following command from the VS Code terminal